 Notice: to help the reader, the text contains many references to relevant regulations.
-These references are printed in italics in square brackets "[]" - e.g., [C.04.2:B.1] refers to the FIDE Handbook, Book C: "General Rules and Recommendation for Tournaments", Regulations 04:
+These references are printed in italics in square brackets "[]" - e.g., [C.04.2:B.1] refers to the FIDE Handbook, Book C: "General Rules and Recommendation for Tournaments", Regulations 04: "FIDE Swiss Rules", Section 2: "General Handling Rules", item (B), paragraph (1).
+Since a great deal of our references will be made to section C.04.3: "FIDE (Dutch) System", these will simply point to the concerned article or subsection - e.g., [A.7.b] indicates item (b) of Article (7) of section (A) of those Rules.
+All regulations can be downloaded from the website of FIDE (www.fide.com).

-40 The FIDE (Dutch) Swiss pairing system, so named with reference to its promoter and developer, Dutch IA Geurt Gijssen, was adopted by FIDE in 1992.
-Its rules are codified in the FIDE Handbook, available on www.fide.com.